Gregory Touhill Reflects on Challenges for New Administration

 Brigadier General (retired) Gregory Touhill was the first federal CISO of the United States.
 Fresh from that role, he opens up on the state of federal cybersecurity and what the new administration should do to enhance protections.

-In a video interview at RSA Conference 2017, Touhill discusses:
+In a video interview at the RSA Conference, Touhill discusses:

 - His tenure as federal CISO;